 Colonised by the Vikings in the 9th century as a base from which to launch assaults on Ireland’s monasteries, the natural beauty, folklore and unhurried pace of life on the ‘Isles of the Whale’ is seductive.
 Most of the walking is along grassy swards high above the sea with occasional descents to wide, sweeping beaches.

-We take a cliff-top walk on Hoy, the wildest and highest of the islands, overlooking the famous sea-stack the Old Man of Hoy.
-And, from the site of Thorfinn the Mighty's palace at Birsay we walk to Marwick Head where the Kitchener Memorial towers above the ocean.
+Enjoy a cliff-top walk on Hoy, the wildest and highest of the islands to the famous sea-stack the Old Man of Hoy.
+From Thorfinn the Mighty's palace at Birsay we walk to Marwick Head where the Kitchener Memorial towers above the ocean.
 Weather permitting we may walk the dramatic west coast of Westray to the lonely lighthouse of Noup Head and visit the ruin of Noltland Castle, built in 1560.

 Sunday – Deerness (Mainland)